Victoria Falls to Cape Town Mountain Bike Epic

 Energy Gels/Sports Drinks/Power Bars

 Our back up vehicle will carry ample supplies of water and lunches but if you like a particular energy gel, sports drink or power bar we suggest you bring a selection of your preferred choice along.

 One option is that you use your own bike.
 However, Trek 4500 bikes can be hired locally.
 Please refer to Bike Hire in the trip dossier for an indication of hire costs.
 Bike rental costs are paid directly in Livingstone on Day 1.
 The hire charge does not include damage to or loss of the bike, other than fair wear and tear.
 You may need to pay a security deposit or leave your credit card details to cover potential damage or loss.
 If you want to hire a bike, please contact the KE office and we can reserve one on your behalf.
 We must stress that your hire contract is with the local rental company and KE cannot be held responsible for any issues arising from bike rental.
 If you do hire a bike, we recommend that you take your own shoes, pedals and possibly even your saddle, which will go a long way towards making it feel like your own bike.
 You will also need to take a helmet, which must be worn at all times when riding.
 One final issue with regard to the hire bikes is that they are generally fitted with regular knobbly tyres.
-Fast-rolling, semi-slick tyres are best for long stretches of this route and you should take a pair with you on the holiday, as they will make your ride easier.
+However, a pair of semi-slick tyres is also provided with the hire bikes and these can be fitted for those sections of the route where they make the cycling easier.

 Please do not hesitate to call us for further advice about what to bring or any other aspect of this trip.
 We are more than happy to offer you the benefit of our experience.
 Further helpful information can also be found in the Your Bike, Baggage Allowances, Climate and Travelling with Your Bike sections of the detailed trip dossier.